 Some books and records representations may also include statements regarding the accuracy and completeness of the company's minute books.
 A buyer seeking a books and records representation may argue that the company's books and records are the underlying basis for its financial statements, and if those books and records are inaccurate, the financial statements may be defective notwithstanding the financial statement representation.
+See A.B.A.
+Model Asset Purchase Agreement, §3.5 & cmt.
+(2001).

-[6] On the other hand, the seller could counter that the financial statement representation should stand on its own and provide the buyer sufficient comfort while utilizing an established fairly presents standard.
+On the other hand, the seller could counter that the financial statement representation should stand on its own and provide the buyer sufficient comfort while using an established fairly presents standard.
 In addition to the seller arguments against giving such a representation, private sellers, particularly smaller or closely-held companies, often have lapses in their record keeping and are simply unable to represent that its books and records are complete and correct.